If you think this decision is wrong

 Non-dependants are people over 18 who live with you.
 Under this heading we will list people over 18, their gross income and the deduction made because they live in your home.
 The Government sets the amounts for the deduction.
 There are certain cases where we will not make a deduction.

-Link to Non-Dependant details - this gives an explanation and 2009 figures.
+Link to Non-Dependant details - this gives an explanation.